eduxstad/boiler-grades/README.md

 > Thank you,
 > Erik Duxstad

 It took about two months for Purdue to retrieve the data.
 Once I received the data I converted it to CSV and sanitized it with `grades.py`.
+If you request updated data from Purdue feel free to create an issue/pull request and I will add the additional data to the database.

 ## License
 This project is licensed under GNU GPL v3.